Zaechus/kingslayer/README.md

 # kinggame1d
-(WIP) A text-based adventure of The KingGame.
+A text-based adventure written in Rust

 ### Dependencies
 * rustc >= 1.28.0